-To be able to create environments on demand, Bunnyshell only requires the following:
+To be able to create environments on demand, Bunnyshell only requires:

 Bunnyshell connects to your Kubernetes cluster via its API.
 This is why the clusters need to either be publicly exposed, or have Bunnyshell IPs whitelisted.

-Parameters needed for connecting to the Kubernetes cluster are dependent on the cloud.
+Parameters needed for connecting to the Kubernetes cluster are dependent on the cloud provider.
 However, in most cases, the following parameters are required:

-An admin token OR a user and password (or similar) pair of credentials
+- An admin token / a user and password (or similar) pair of credentials

 Creating Primary Environments

-Currently, the env.yaml file is stored in Bunnyshell.
+bunnyshell.yamlfile is stored for now exclusively in Bunnyshell.

 Creating Ephemeral Environments